blog-feed-header

 On March 11, the DOL published a final rule revising their guidance on how to analyze whether someone is an employee or an independent contractor under the Fair Labor Standards Act (FSLA) – Fed.
 Reg.
 1638.
 In essence, the new guidance rescinded the Independent Contractor Status Under the FSLA that was published on January 7, 2021, (2021 IC Rule) and replaced it with an analysis for determining employee or independent contractor status that is more consistent with the FLSA as interpreted previously by longstanding judicial precedence.
 This new guidance is much more in line with the guidance provided by the IRS.

-While there is no single rule for determining whether an individual is an independent contractor or an employee under FLSA, the Economic Reality Test looks to the facts of a situation, rather than assuming that a written label, contractual arrangement, or form of business decide the outcome.
+While there is no single rule for determining whether an individual is an independent contractor or an employee under FLSA, the Economic Reality Test looks to the facts of a situation rather than assuming that a written label, contractual arrangement, or form of business decides the outcome.
 To analyze if a worker is an employee or independent contractor, the final rule provides six factors that businesses and workers should consider when analyzing the economic realities of the working relationship:

 2. Is there an investment by the worker and the potential employer?